wavejumper/rehook-dom/README.md

 It supports component lookup in a few ways:

-* All keywords are mapped to their equivilant name in the [React Native API](https://facebook.github.io/react-native/docs/activityindicator), eg `:KeyboardAvoidingView`.
+* All keywords are mapped to their equivalent name in the [React Native API](https://facebook.github.io/react-native/docs/activityindicator), eg `:KeyboardAvoidingView`.
 For the DOM, they are mapped to their [tag name string](https://reactjs.org/docs/react-api.html#createelement), eg `:div`.
 * Custom React Native components (eg, those imported from npm), can be referenced directly.
 * All collections map to [React fragments](https://reactjs.org/docs/react-api.html#reactfragment).
 Every item in a collection must be a valid React element.